psastras/sarif-rs/README.md

 See each subproject for more information:

 - `clippy-sarif`: CLI tool to convert `clippy` diagnostics into SARIF.
+See the [Rust documentation](https://psastras.github.io/sarif-rs/clippy_sarif/index.html).
 - `serde-sarif`: Typesafe SARIF structures for serializing and deserializing SARIF information using [serde](https://serde.rs/).
-[Rust documentation](https://psastras.github.io/sarif-rs/serde_sarif/index.html).
+See the [Rust documentation](https://psastras.github.io/sarif-rs/serde_sarif/index.html).

 License: MIT